Finger Lakes Museums

 Harriet Tubman was a former slave and is known for her efforts in the Underground Railroad, leading over 300 slaves to freedom.
 Harriet Tubman, "the Moses of the People" lived in the Finger Lakes and her home, the Harriet Tubman Home can be toured in the community of Auburn.

 Learn about the 35 centuries of glassmaking at the Corning Museum of Glass and discover the history of glass, locally and from around the world!
 Watch a live Hot Glass Demonstration and even Make Your Own Glass.While you're in Corning, visit the Rockwell Museum - A Smithsonian Affiliate, dedicated to uniquely American art and artists.
-When you're finished in Corning, hop over to Hammondsport to learn about Glenn H. Curtis, an aviation pioneer; he piloted the first officially witnessed flight in North America and held U.S. Pilots License #1.
+When you're finished in Corning, hop over to Hammondsport to learn about Glenn H. Curtiss, an aviation pioneer; he piloted the first officially witnessed flight in North America and held U.S. Pilots License #1.
+Find out more about his quest for flight as well as his work as a motorcycle and bicycle manufacture at the Glenn H. Curtiss Museum.